-This health plan covers routine GYN exams as described in the Schedule of Benefits for your plan option when they are furnished by a covered provider.
+This health plan covers one routine GYN exam for each member in each calendar year when it is furnished by a covered provider.
 This may include (but is not limited to): a physician; or a nurse practitioner; or a nurse midwife.
 This coverage also includes one routine Pap smear test for each member in each calendar year.